PGAMF/logistic_growth/README.md

 ![image](https://github.com/user-attachments/assets/24b9ec6f-79fa-47d9-8a50-c6ad70701e6f)
 figure 1.
 Plot of raw data with linear scales

-in order to interpret the growth more easily, we can log transform the y axis.
+in order to interpret the growth more easily, we can log transform the y axis to make a semi-log plot.
 This makes the exponential growth at the start of the curve linear.
-From this we see there is a linear increase in the growth rate until it levels off as sit appraoches the carrying capacity.
+From this we see there is a linear increase in the growth rate until it levels off as it appraoches the carrying capacity.

 ![image](https://github.com/user-attachments/assets/5543b7c3-b451-48d0-a4b3-6bd888fc2671)
 figure 2. pLot of raw data with log scale in y axis